 Prior to or at the beginning of all construction projects, the design team with the assistance of the Grounds Operations Manager shall identify all campus trees that may be impacted by the project.
-If a campus building, landscape or utility project involves risk to the arboretum collections, the project manager will provide the contractor with the tree protection and fencing guidelines to be instituted before any work is performed, as well as require the preparation of a Tree Protection Plan.
+If a campus building, landscape, or utility project involves risk to the Arboretum collections, the Project Manager will provide the contractor the tree protection and fencing guidelines to be instituted before any work is performed, as well as require the preparation of a Tree Protection Plan.

-The following tree protection topic areas shall be addressed in the Tree Protection Plan in the project construction documents in addition to UML Tree Protection and Fencing guidelines:
+The following tree protection topic areas shall be addressed in the Tree Protection Plan in the project construction documents: